Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Krovenko.md

 ***

-## Phlebotomise
+## Phlebotomy
 ### • Shark's Senses
-The basic power of Phlebotomise allows a Krovenko to better sense the flow of that most precious of liquids: blood.
+The basic power of Phlebotomy allows a Krovenko to better sense the flow of that most precious of liquids: blood.

 **Cost:** –